SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 > [!IMPORTANT]
 > When designing the object model, consider if a high number of `DomInstances` might need to be processed quickly or need to be provisioned.
 If so, it is recommended to avoid related actions such as [launching script actions](xref:ExecuteScriptOnDomInstanceActionSettings) and [history tracking](xref:DOM_history).
 >
-> A limit is set to [restrict the number of `DomInstances`](xref:DomHelper_class#maximum-amount) in one call, but since those related actions might outlive these CRUD calls, repeating them in succession might impact the stability of the system.
+> The number of `DomInstances`, that can be passed to these methods, [is limited to **100**](xref:DomHelper_class#maximum-amount).
+Since those related actions might outlive these CRUD calls, keep in mind that repeating these operations in succession can still impact the stability of the system.

 #### Call result